ihmeuw/vivarium_data_requests/src/vivarium_data_requests/jun_17_laura_lamberti/README.md

 A follow-up request from Laura Lamberti of BMGF on behalf of Hao Hu.
-Unknown if it is for neonatal encephalopath interventions or something else.
+Unknown if it is for neonatal encephalopathy interventions or something else.

 The covariate socio-demographic index appears to have no uncertainty for these locations.
 This breaks the artifact building process due to constraints enforced on the data.
-That specific constraint must be "turned off" manually to proceed.
+That specific constraint must be "turned off" manually in the sim validator file in vivarium_inputes to proceed.

 Indian states are determined programmatically by looking for location names that contain India's location id in the path-to-global as well as either